Troy Baxter Jr.

-Troy Leonard Baxter Jr. (born March 5, 1996) is an American professional basketball player for San José of the Liga Sudamericana de Básquetbol (LSB).
+Troy Leonard Baxter Jr. (born March 5, 1996) is an American professional basketball player for Al-Shamal of the Qatari Basketball League.
 He played college basketball for the UNLV Runnin' Rebels, Florida Gulf Coast Eagles and Morgan State Bears.

 High school career

 Baxter attended Oldsmar Christian School in Oldsmar, Florida.
 He saw his stock rise as he played for Team Breakdown in the Under Armour Association in 2015.
 Baxter committed to play college basketball for the South Florida Bulls on May 1, 2015.

 Baxter averaged 17 points, 7 rebounds and 1.5 blocks as a senior during the 2015–16 season.
 He was rated as a four-star recruit and ranked 90th in the ESPN 100.
 Baxter won the 2016 American Family Insurance High School Slam Dunk Contest.
 On August 27, 2016, it was reported that Baxter had been released from his letter of intent with South Florida.
 On September 1, 2016, he committed to the UNLV Runnin' Rebels.